Goodmayes railway station: History

 Goodmayes station was opened on 8 February 1901 by the Great Eastern Railway (GER) on the Great Eastern Main Line out of London Liverpool Street at the same time as the line between Seven Kings and Romford was being upgraded from 2 tracks to 4 tracks.

-Although delayed by World War 2, electrification of the Great Eastern line between Liverpool Street and Shenfield finally opened on 7 November 1949 and steam-hauled trains using articulated carriages and N7 tank engines were replaced by Class 306 Electric Multiple Units.
+Although delayed by World War 2, electrification of the local tracks of the Great Eastern line between Liverpool Street and Shenfield finally opened on 7 November 1949 and steam-hauled trains using articulated carriages and N7 tank engines were replaced by Class 306 Electric Multiple Units.
 These in turn were replaced by Class 315 units from 1980.